tomaszklimczyk/terraform-gcp-instance-module/README.md

 key | default | value
 :---|:---|:---
 instance_size | f1-micro | The size of the GCP VM instance
+zone | b | Availability Zone to deploy the instance in

 ### Outputs
 This module will return the following outputs: